LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 ## Make it useful

 National stats were made simple for reasons.
 One of these would have been to make the data more manageable.
-Perhaps easier to compile and publish on paper.
-Having borrowing data per library may be fine for one service, but at a national level?
+Perhaps easier to compile and publish on paper, or a simple spreadsheet.
+Having borrowing data per library may be OK for one service, but at a national level?
 Excel would explode!

-Except it wouldn't.
+Except it wouldn't, not any more.
 Computers are powerful and Excel will be fine.
-The more detail, the more that can be done.
+The more detail the better.
 Even monthly data isn't really enough.
 What does that tell us about how Monday compares to Friday?
 Nothing.

-> Task 2: Make the data comprehensive and as detailed as possible
+> Task 2: Make the data schema as comprehensive and detailed as possible

 [Dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food), is a term describing people using their own product.